idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 **Track changes (in a CAT tool):**

-In SDL Trados and memoQ, reviewers often make use of the included Track changes feature.
+In Trados and memoQ, reviewers often make use of the included Track changes feature.

-While each CAT software offers different methods for reviewing translations, if you are working outside of the above-mentioned tools, you cannot use Track changes in the bilingual (SDLXLIFF, MQXLIFF) files themselves.
+While each CAT software offers different methods for reviewing translations, if you are working outside of the above-mentioned tools (with the exception of CafeTran Espresso, see below), you cannot use Track changes in the bilingual (SDLXLIFF, MQXLIFF) files themselves.

 You can, however, suggest the use of [TQAuditor](https://cloud.tqauditor.com/quick/upload)’s Quick Compare feature, to produce an Excel report highlighting any changes made during revision, by comparing the translated and the reviewed bilingual file.
 If you register with [TQAuditor](https://tqauditor.com) (free), you can keep track of these jobs and access a few more actions.
 Since TQAuditor supports bilingual files from various CAT tools, it represents a universal, “CAT-tool-agnostic” solution for producing translation reviews.
 This means you can open the SDLXLIFF files to review, make the necessary changes in your preferred CAT tool, and then create a comparison report in TQAuditor.

+Please note CafeTran Espresso has recently added support for the tracking changes feature, including for Trados review tasks.
+Since it also supports Trados files and packages, SDLTM translation memories and SDLTB termbases, it can be used as a complete Trados replacement in most scenarios.

 **(Track) changes (in an exported bilingual Word/RTF)**

 Working on exported bilingual Word or RTF files offers the advantage that the reviewer does not need to own the original CAT tool, or any CAT tool, for that matter.
 The disadvantage being that the reviewer is left without the convenience (plus TM and other resources) of a CAT tool.
 If you receive a bilingual Word or RTF for external review, you can just use your Office suite Text processing application (MS Word, LibreOffice Writer, WPS Writer etc.) to complete the review.
-Provided that bilingual review files can be opened in LibreOffice (SDL Trados files may not be compatible, it seems), it’s good to know that its track changes/compare document feature is compatible with MS Office, at least with some precautions (like ensuring you use the same author name and initials in both programs, see archived link [here](https://web.archive.org/web/20180104151847/http://www.techandlife.com/2015/04/compatibility-of-tracked-changes-and-comments-between-word-and-libreoffice-writer/)).
+Provided that bilingual review files can be opened in LibreOffice (Trados files may not be compatible, it seems), it’s good to know that its track changes/compare document feature is compatible with MS Office, at least with some precautions (like ensuring you use the same author name and initials in both programs, see archived link [here](https://web.archive.org/web/20180104151847/http://www.techandlife.com/2015/04/compatibility-of-tracked-changes-and-comments-between-word-and-libreoffice-writer/)).
 If you don’t use Track changes, the Compare document feature can be applied to create a document showing the modifications made.

 **(Track) changes (in the target document)**